 We have been into canning for years and one of my favorite things to make are “Nanny’s Mustard Pickles.”
 This is his late grandmother Marguerite Maillet’s recipe.
 It is well used and well loved.
 You don’t mess with that tried and tested recipe.

-2010: Our first dog passed and we adopted another.
+2010: Introducing Little Miss Pepper!
+Our first dog passed and we adopted another.

 We also welcomed our first child into the world in 2010.
-As he grew, it began to occur to me that I had choices to make about what he would eat.
+As he grew, it occurred to me that I had choices to make about what he would eat.
 I started to learn about food.
 We all know a bit about food, but, I was on auto-pilot.
 I never gave it much thought until I was in control of what another human was consuming.

 Getting to know each other 🙂